Georgia College & State University congratulates local students for making President’s List

-MILLEDGEVILLE, GA (06/09/2023)– Georgia College & State University recognizes its students from the John H. Lounsbury College of Education for making the President’s List for the spring 2023 semester.
+MILLEDGEVILLE, GA (06/12/2023)– Georgia College & State University recognizes its students from the College of Health Sciences for making the President’s List for the spring 2023 semester.

 Georgia College salutes all of its students who made the President’s List for their outstanding efforts.